typesense/typesense-website/docs-site/content/guide/laravel-full-text-search.md

-# Adding the Laravel Scout Typesense Driver to an Existing Project
+# Laravel Full-Text Search

-[Laravel Scout](https://laravel.com/docs/11.x/scout) is a powerful tool that provides a simple, driver-based solution for adding full-text search to [Laravel Eloquent](https://laravel.com/docs/11.x/eloquent) ORM models.
-This guide will focus on how to add the Laravel Scout Typesense Driver to an existing Laravel project.
+[Laravel Scout](https://laravel.com/docs/11.x/scout) is a powerful package that provides a simple, driver-based solution for adding full-text search to [Laravel Eloquent](https://laravel.com/docs/11.x/eloquent) ORM models.

+Laravel Scout has native support for Typesense and this guide will focus on how to add the Laravel Scout Typesense Driver to an existing Laravel project in order to add full-text search to your Laravel application.

 ## Prerequisites

 This guide will use [Laravel Sail](https://laravel.com/docs/11.x/sail), a CLI that enables you to run Laravel applications using Docker.

-Ensure you have Docker installed on your machine before proceeding.
+Please ensure that you have Docker installed on your machine before proceeding.
 You can install Docker by following the instructions on the [official Docker website](https://docs.docker.com/get-docker/).

 To create a new Laravel project using Laravel Sail, you can follow the instructions in the [official Laravel documentation](https://laravel.com/docs/11.x/installation#docker-installation-using-sail).

 This guide will use a Linux environment, but you can adapt the commands to your operating system.

 ## Step 1: Create a New Laravel Project Using Laravel Sail